 Does this mean I’m not a good mom or that I’m ‘crazy?’
 No. It means you are a good mom experiencing difficult circumstances.
-Admitting that something is wrong, especially at a time when everything is suppose to be so ‘perfect,’ can feel like taking a step off a cliff, not knowing how far you will fall.
+Admitting that something is wrong, especially at a time when everything is suppose to be so ‘right’ and ‘perfect,’ can feel like taking a step off a cliff, not knowing how far you will fall.
 It can be scary.
-I get it.
+We get it.
 But you’re not alone.
 Counselling is your opportunity to courageously take control and feel better.

 What if I make an appointment and need to cancel?
 Since the scheduling of a counselling appointment involves the reservation of a time specifically for you, a minimum of 24 hours notice is required for rescheduling or cancelling an appointment.
 Unless we reach a different agreement, the full fee will be charged for sessions missed without such notification.
 Please review our Cancellation Policy for more details.

 Jodi Tiller MSW, RSW - Psychotherapist and Founder of Rebirth Wellness Centre

 From a young age, I knew I wanted to work with children and help them to thrive.
 After graduating with a masters degree in clinical social work, I started living my vision with a career in children’s mental health.
 I quickly learned that the best way I could help children was to help their parents.
 And as early in their journey into parenthood as possible.
 And so, over ten years ago, my work with helping mothers, fathers, and couples adjust to life with a new baby began.
 Becoming a mother or father is a significant life transition.
 It changes everything.
 But in our culture, we do very little to prepare, support, and nurture new parents – to ensure that they have what they need so they can give to their baby what she/he needs.
 In my experience (and humble opinion) it’s as if parents in our culture are being set up to feel like failures.
 And so I continue on my passionate crusade to help parents navigate the many waves of parenthood with confidence, skill, and a love for the ride.